-One of the most common issues that occur with air conditioners is weak air flow.
-The reason that this issue comes up so often is that there are a number of potential issues that can cause weak air flow to occur:
+One of the most common issues that occurs with air conditioners is weak air flow.
+There are a number of potential issues that can cause weak AC air flow to occur:

 1. Blockages or leaks in the ductwork